shtash/ReadRabbit/web/README.md

 **Where to get these values:**

-- **Convex**: Sign up at [convex.dev](https://convex.dev), create a new project, and find your deployment URLs in Settings → URL & Deploy Key
+- **Convex**: See step 4 below - the CLI will automatically configure these values for you
 - **Clerk**: Sign up at [clerk.com](https://clerk.com), create a new application, and find your API keys in the dashboard
 - **OpenAI**: Get an API key from [platform.openai.com](https://platform.openai.com)
 - **Nano Banana**: Get an API key from your Nano Banana account (if using this service)

 ### 4. Initialize Convex

-Set up your Convex backend:
+Set up your Convex backend.
+This will automatically configure the `CONVEX_DEPLOYMENT` and `NEXT_PUBLIC_CONVEX_URL` variables:

 ```bash
 # Login to Convex (first time only)